Crystalline color superconductors: The three-flavor inhomogeneous phases

-As shown in Fig.~\ref{fig:splitting-neutral}, for values of $M_s$ comparable with $\mu$ the strange quarks decouple and only the 2SC phase with the pairing between up and down quarks seems realizable.
-However, as pointed out in \textcite{Alford:2002kj}, once the constraints of electrical and color neutrality and $\beta$-equilibrium are imposed, the 2SC phase turns out to be strongly disfavored or even excluded at least at zero-temperature (for finite temperature evaluations see for example \textcite{Abuki:2003ut}).
-The authors of \textcite{Alford:2002kj}, performing an expansion in terms of the strange quark mass (at the leading non-trivial order), found that whenever the 2SC phase is more favored than unpaired matter, then the CFL is even more favored.
-The point is that the CFL phase is extremely robust, because it allows pairing between all the three-flavor species.
-This analysis has been redone in \textcite{Steiner:2002gx} evaluating the density-dependent strange quark mass self-consistently.
-The results of \textcite{Steiner:2002gx} almost confirm previous conclusions, finding the 2SC favored in a very narrow region of density, that is likely to disappear once the hadronic phase boundary is properly taken into account.
-Notice that these results are valid in the weak-copuling approximation.
-Computation using NJL-like models with a stronger coupling \cite{Abuki:2005ms, Ruester:2006aj}, see also Sec. \ref{sec:g2SC}, find that a large portion of the phase diagram is occupied by the 2SC phase.
+As shown in Fig.~\ref{fig:splitting-neutral}, for values of $M_s$ comparable with $\mu$ the strange quarks decouple; in this case only the 2SC phase with the pairing between up and down quarks seems realizable.
+However, as pointed out by \textcite{Alford:2002kj}, once the constraints of electrical and color neutrality and $\beta$ equilibrium are imposed, the 2SC phase turns out to be strongly disfavored or even excluded at least at zero temperature (for finite temperature evaluations see for example \textcite{Abuki:2003ut}). \textcite{Alford:2002kj}, performing an expansion in terms of the strange quark mass (at the leading nontrivial order), found that whenever the 2SC phase is more favored than unpaired matter, then the CFL is even more favored.
+The point is that the CFL phase is extremely robust, because it allows pairing between all the three flavor species.
+This analysis has been redone by \textcite{Steiner:2002gx} evaluating the density-dependent strange quark mass self-consistently.
+The results by \textcite{Steiner:2002gx} almost confirm previous conclusions, finding the 2SC favored in a very narrow region of density, that is likely to disappear once the hadronic phase boundary is properly taken into account.
+Notice that these results are valid in the weak-coupling approximation.
+Computations using NJL-like models with a stronger coupling \cite{Abuki:2005ms, Ruester:2006aj}, see also Sec. \ref{sec:g2SC}, show that a large portion of the phase diagram is occupied by the 2SC phase.